pyccel/pyccel/tutorial/function-pointers-as-arguments.md

 ## Getting Help

-If you face problems with pyccel, please take the following steps:
+If you face problems with Pyccel, please take the following steps:

-1. Consult our documention in the tutorial directory;
+1. Consult our documentation in the tutorial directory;
 2. Send an email message to pyccel@googlegroups.com;
 3. Open an issue on GitHub.